What is the Canary Island Resident Discount?

 Region Specific Experience

-I can only speak confidently about Las Palmas and Santa Cruz.
-If you have firsthand experiences or advice for any other regions or townhalls, please let us know in the comments for future readers!
+I can only speak from personal experience about Las Palmas de Gran Canaria and Santa Cruz de Tenerife.
+If you have firsthand experience or advice for any other regions or townhalls, share them in the comments below!

 Las Palmas de Gran Canaria